When is The English Game released? What;s it about? Who’s in it?

 Downton Abbey creator Julian Fellowes is popping his hand to footy in 2020, with Netflix’s The English Sport.

-The drama sequence will discover the origins of the game, monitoring it again to Northern England within the mid-1800s.
+The drama collection will discover the origins of the game, monitoring it again to Northern England within the mid-1800s.

-- Every thing it’s essential know in regards to the Downton Abbey film
+- All the things it’s good to know concerning the Downton Abbey film

 - Netflix launch dates 2019